by Andrew Walden

 We asked Souza about his involvement with Kahiau distributions.
 He didn't reply.

 Otake gave $2,500 to Souza's campaign on May 26, 2020.
-Other Souza donors include Honolulu Councilmembers Ikaika Anderson and Tommy Waters (who ironically defeated Miske pal Trevor Ozawa), Hilo used car dealer Patrick Aiona, and the usual development interests hungry for a slice of OHA’s Kaka’ako Makai action such as William Henry McClellan CEO of Pelatron (an 8A tied to ex-Senator Brickwood Galuteria and outgoing OHA Trustee Robert Lindsey).
+Other Souza donors include Honolulu Councilmembers Ikaika Anderson and Tommy Waters (who ironically defeated Miske pal Trevor Ozawa), Hilo used car dealer Patrick Aiona, the usual development interests hungry for a slice of OHA’s Kaka’ako Makai action, and William Henry McClellan CEO of Pelatron, an 8A tied to ex-Senator Brickwood Galuteria and outgoing OHA Trustee Robert Lindsey.